 News & Announcements

-- David Blair, PhD'14 and Melissa Tjota, PhD'15 were elected to the 2017 class of the Alpha Omega Alpha Honor Medical Society.
-Congratulations!
+- M4’s Anya Bershad (PhD’17) and Matt Jones (PhD’15) have been elected to the UChicago Chapter of the Alpha Omega Alpha Honor Medical Society!